 |CHEM 121 (formerly 35)||Organic Chemistry of Bioactive Molecules||5||A,S||Fr|

-- CME 100 and 102 are the recommended math courses for ChemE majors.
+- CME 100 is the recommended math course for ChemE majors.

 Technology in Society (3-5 units)

 Select one course from the approved TiS List; the course chosen must be on the SoE Approved List the year it is taken.